 Most raw food ingredients (like avocado oil, coconut oil, and honey) are incapable of penetrating the hair shaft deep enough to make any lasting improvement.
 They can leave a sticky residue and make strands feel greasier.

 10. Myth: The dirtier your hair is, the faster it will grow

 Some people assume that dirty hair grows faster—less washing and styling means fewer chances for breakage, right?
-But don’t go skipping showers in hopes of longer hair just yet; this is a silly myth that will only give you greasy locks and an unpleasant odour.
+But don’t go skipping showers in hopes of longer hair just yet; this is just a myth that will only give you greasy locks and an unpleasant odour.

-Hair is considered as one of the most fascinating and beautiful features of a person.
+Hair is considered one of the most fascinating and beautiful features of a person.
 But it also plays an important role in the identification of a person.
 This is because it is unique to every person.
-Nothing can be compared to the texture, pattern and the quality of hair.
+Nothing can be compared to the texture, pattern and quality of hair.
 However, it is common for people to experience a number of problems with their hair.